th2-net/th2-read-file-common-core/README.md

      * If this setting is set to `false` the error will be reported for the StreamId and not more data will be read.
      */
     val allowFileTruncate: Boolean = false,

+    /**
+     * If enabled the reader will continue processing files for **StreamID** if an error was occurred when processing files for that stream.
+     * The file that caused an error will be skipped and marked as processed.
+     *
+     * If disabled the reader will stop processing files for **StreamID** if any error was occurred */ val continueOnFailure: Boolean = false,
 )
 ```